 - The number of diversified candidates participating in the fair (bilingualism is the only measure of diversity for this activity, as ethnicity cannot be quantified for this purpose.)
-2008-09: 109 certified / 47 non-certified
+2008-09: 109 certified / 47 non-certified - Exit interviews will be conducted among all administrative and teaching staff who choose to depart from the Agency on their own accord in order to begin identifying the causes for employee separation (baseline data currently 0)

-- The number of school districts participating in the Annual Career Fair for Culturally and Ethnically Diverse Educators will increase by 2.

-- The number of highly qualified candidates participating in the fair (as measured by certification status) is not a reliable measure as the recruitment and selection for specific certifications will be dependent upon participating school districts' expressed staffing needs.

-- The number of diversified candidates participating in the fair (bilingualism is the only measure of diversity for this activity, as ethnicity cannot be quantified for this purpose) will increase by 5%.

-- The percentage of administrative staff in the agency representing diverse cultural/ethnic backgrounds will have increased by 3%.
+- The number of school districts participating in the Annual Career Fair for Culturally and Ethnically Diverse Educators will increase by 2. - The number of highly qualified candidates participating in the fair (as measured by certification status) is not a reliable measure as the recruitment and selection for specific certifications will be dependent upon participating school districts' expressed staffing needs. - The number of diversified candidates participating in the fair (bilingualism is the only measure of diversity for this activity, as ethnicity cannot be quantified for this purpose) will increase by 5%. - The percentage of administrative staff in the agency representing diverse cultural/ethnic backgrounds will have increased by 3%. - Exit Interviews are conducted for all administrative and teaching staff who express an interest in participating in an exit interview.

-Year Administrators Teachers Paraeducators Classified Civil Service

-2010-11 1 3 7

-2011-12

-2012-13

-2013-14

-2014-15

-2015-16
+Due to anticipated reduction in instructional job opportunities across Suffolk County school districts for 2009-10, 2010-11, and 2011-12